Electronic Health Record

 The conversion of patient health information to electronic health record is inevitable and has many benefits although many health providers are already storing and processing health information in electronic format.
 In fact, the US Department of Health and Human Services (HHS) is encouraging the conversion of non-electronic health record into electronic health information by offering bonus payment incentives to eligible healthcare professionals and acute care professionals.

-The final 2009 rule proposed by HHS also kwon as Health Information Technology for Economic and Clinical Health (HITECH) Act allocates $27 billion for the next 10 years in multi-year bonus payments as high as $44,000 through Medicare and $63,750 through Medicaid per participant to encourage eligible participants or meaningful users to effectively use information technology for managing health information in digital format.
-Eligible professionals and hospitals (except mobile surgical centers) can take advantage of this incredible opportunity in 2011 and 2012 by meeting 15 core objectives that include converting and recording more than half of patients' demographic information electronically, maintaining electronic medication list for more than 80% of patients and implementing systems to protect the privacy and security of patient data stored in electronic format.
-Providers and hospitals must also implement 5 additional tasks from a menu of 10 options.
+The final 2009 rule proposed by HHS also known as Health Information Technology for Economic and Clinical Health (HITECH) Act originally allocated $27 billion for a period of 10 years in multi-year bonus payments as high as $44,000 through Medicare and $63,750 through Medicaid per participant to encourage eligible participants or meaningful users to effectively use information technology for managing health information in digital format.

-HHS published the HITECH’s meaningful use objectives on January 1, 1010 and hopes to improve the program rules in subsequent phases of the program by having Centers for Medicare and Medicaid Services (CMS) continue to reach for public and professional feedback.
+HHS published the HITECH’s meaningful use objectives and hopes to improve the program rules in subsequent phases of the program by having Centers for Medicare and Medicaid Services (CMS) continue to reach for public and professional feedback.

-Visit the HHS website for more details regarding the electronic health record incentive program and security requirements.
+Read more about electronic health record incentive program and security requirements.